kkuchta/blog2/projects.md

 # Projects

 These are my mostly-serious personal projects that intended to solve some real problem or another.
 I'm probably better-known for my [silly hacks](/hacks).

+## [Kriegspiel Tic Tac Toe](https://kttt.io) <span class='github'>[Github](https://github.com/kkuchta/kttt)</span>

+A tic-tac-toe variant where you can't see your opponent's moves.
+It's socket-based and multiplayer.
+I wanted to force myself to practice AI-driven coding, so this is 100% vibe-coded by Claude and Cursor.
+React/Typescript/Node/Express/Redis.

 ## [The Twitter Book, 2022](https://twitter.com/QuinnyPig/status/1610317856876683264) <span class='github'>[Github](https://github.com/kkuchta/secret_twitter_book)</span>